codevence/fair-wizard-guide/docs/index.rst

 The guide sections are organized into three categories:

 - **About** contains an introduction to the |project_name_full| and its content to gain quick insight into how it works at a high level.
-- **Application** is structured the same way as |project_name|'s applications menu, so it is easy to quickly find the relevant sections about how to use a specific part of the application:
+- **Applications** is structured the same way as |project_name|'s applications menu, so it is easy to quickly find the relevant sections about how to use a specific part of the application:

   - Data Management Planner
   - Admin Center